How to Get Married in Croatia as a Foreigner

 Religious marriage

-Religious weddings are also common in Croatia within the Roman Catholic Church, which is the dominant faith in the country.
+Religious weddings are also common in Croatia within the Roman Catholic Church, which is the dominant faith.
 A Catholic ceremony usually takes place in a church and follows religious traditions.
 Other recognised faiths, such as Orthodox, Muslim, and Protestant communities, can also conduct legally valid weddings.
 In most cases, couples will need to provide additional paperwork, like baptism certificates or proof of religious affiliation, alongside the standard civil documents.

 Symbolic wedding